clara-rossignol/Will-it-rain-tomorrow/README.md

 - A license.
 - A .gitignore in order to avoid IDE originating files and results files.
 - A .toml file with all the necessary packages needed to run the code.
 - A report where we review in more detail each part of the project and talk a bit about the problem and datasets.
+The report is under the .pdf format.

 ------------------